platformsh/platformsh-docs/docs/src/gettingstarted/introduction/template/cli-requirements.md

 You will need Secure Shell (SSH) to securely connect to your Git repository and environments.
 SSH clients are readily available for every platform, and may already be installed on your computer.

 Platform.sh supports both keypair-based and certificate-based authentication.
 Both are secure and protect your account from snooping when you log in.
-For now, you can use certificate-based authentication by running `platform ssh` using the [Platform CLI]({{< relref "/development/cli/_index.md" >}}), as that is easier.
-If you wish to use keypair authentication, see the [SSH page]({{< relref "/development/ssh.md" >}}).
+For now, you can use certificate-based authentication as that is easier.
+You will be prompted to login via your web browser the first time you run `platform ssh`.
+If you wish to use keypair authentication, see the [SSH page]({{< relref "/development/ssh.md" >}}) before continuing.

 {{< guide-buttons next="I have Git and SSH ready" >}}